Vulnerable Adults* Policy

 • health or safety is in doubt;

-• behavior disturbs other Library users and has caused staff to ask the individual to leave the Library;
+• behavior violates the Code of Conduct, resulting in staff asking the individual to leave the Library;

 • Parents, guardians or caregivers who violate the Code of Conduct are subject to restriction or termination of Library privileges and possible exclusion from the Library.